Lawrence302/image-Gallery-App/README.md

 Build Status

 ## Acknowledgments
-Thanks to Lawrence Name for inspiration.
+Thanks to Lawrence  for inspiration.